 Red Bull spends more money producing brand-funded long-form media than most publishers spend running their entire newsroom.
-The Wall Street Journal long-form features, the Outside Magazine sponsored documentaries, the ESPN integrations, the Discovery Channel co-productions, the Netflix documentary deals, and the editorial archive Red Bull Media House publishes in-house — taken together, it is the largest native advertising operation any brand has ever run.
-The discipline has compounded for twenty years.
-The result is one of the deepest brand citation moats in any consumer category.
+The Wall Street Journal long-form features, the Outside Magazine sponsored documentaries, the ESPN integrations, the Discovery Channel co-productions, and the editorial archive Red Bull Media House publishes in-house — taken together, it is one of the largest native advertising operations any brand has ever run.
+The discipline has compounded for a decade.
+The result is one of the deepest brand moats in any consumer category.

 What native advertising actually means at Red Bull scale

-Most brands think of native advertising as a publisher-studio buy: pay The New York Times T Brand Studio, The Atlantic Re:think, or BuzzFeed Brand to produce a long-form piece styled to match the publication.
+Most brands think of native advertising as a publisher-studio buy: pay The New York Times, The Atlantic, or BuzzFeed to produce a long-form piece styled to match the publication.
 Red Bull does this — and goes far beyond it.

 The Red Bull native stack runs across four layers simultaneously: